-The association (foundation) has taken all necessary measures to avoid any dual subsidy for its costs, in particular in the area of financial reporting.
+The association [foundation] has taken all necessary measures to avoid any dual subsidy for its costs, in particular in the area of financial reporting.
 It concerns the following measures: [...] (example: analytical accounting).

-Regarding subsidized investments, the association (foundation) has recorded depreciation on goods that were acquired in this manner, and has recorded the subsidies as capital subsidies with the appropriate depreciation [with the exception of the following investments, for which it proceeded as indicated hereafter: […]
+Regarding subsidized investments, the association [foundation] has recorded depreciation on goods that were acquired in this manner, and has recorded the subsidies as capital subsidies with the appropriate depreciation [with the exception of the following investments, for which it proceeded as indicated hereafter: […]

-The association (foundation) has taken all necessary control measures with a view to verifying the expenditures of its partners to which it grants subsidies or with which it shares subsidies.
+The association [foundation] has taken all necessary control measures with a view to verifying the expenditures of its partners to which it grants subsidies or with which it shares subsidies.
 These measures are: […]

-In the light of the requirements made by the subsidizing body, the association (foundation) has estimated, the risk of repayment of the subsidies to the subsidizing body in the event that the expenditures should prove not to be eligible.
+In the light of the requirements made by the subsidizing body, the association [foundation] has estimated, the risk of repayment of the subsidies to the subsidizing body in the event that the expenditures should prove not to be eligible.

 Other information